nickreyntjens/laser_safety_calculator.py/README.md

 ## Conclusion

-The results demonstrate that the nominal safety zone is not much wider for a 1 m focal point.
-Even with an 8 m focal point, the safety distance remains feasible when combined with additional safety sensors.
+The results demonstrate that the nominal safety zone is not much wider for a 1.3 m focal point.
+Even with an 10 m focal point, the safety distance remains feasible when combined with additional safety sensors.
 This indicates that the laser system can be made safe across a range of configurations with appropriate sensor integration and safety measures.

----

-*Note: Replace the image filenames with the actual filenames of your formula screenshots.
-These images must be committed to the same directory as the README.md for the links to work correctly.*